lexingtontechus/lxtgroup-09602/content/pages/index.md

         content: >
           In Q2 2022, our FinTech initiative will launch a multi-asset forex & crypto brokerage service.

+          Our primary goal is to establish a wealth strategy for our clients through the use of Artificial Intelligence-driven Quantitative trading,
         align: left
         image: /images/crypto_eft.jfif
         image_alt: Crypto EFT